ProVerif/vscode-proverif-language-service/CONTRIBUTE.md

 Contributions welcome!
 Be aware of the automated tests (and keep them running).

-Heavily inspired by the [language server example](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) published by Microsoft.
+Inspired by the [language server example](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) published by Microsoft, and an article series by [tomassetti](https://tomassetti.me/go-to-definition-in-the-language-server-protocol/).

 Run & test locally: